JaeLee18/JaeLee18.github.io/_pages/about.md

 ---

-6 | "Latent L-systems: Transformer-based Tree Generator" is accepted to ACM Transaction on Graphics.
+7 | 🎉 Received Merit Recognition Award from Purdue Univesity 6 | 📜 "Latent L-systems: Transformer-based Tree Generator" is accepted to ACM Transaction on Graphics.
 Invited to present it at SIGGRAPH2024!
-5 | Offered Samsung Electronics Scholarship.
+5 | 🎉 Offered Samsung Electronics Scholarship.
 4 | Got Deep Learning certification from NVIDIA Deep Learning Institute.
 3 | 💥 Finished Ph.D Core Requirements<font size="1"> (Equivalent to a qualification exam in other univs.)</font>
 2 | Started the first Ph.D Program semester in CS at Purdue University.